-Most Families have a single Netflix subscription.
+Most Families have a single Netflix subscription that is why Netflix has no space for an advertising agency.
 Whether it’s a family of 3, or 13, there will be only 1 monthly payment charged to 1 member of the family.

 And when the kids finally move out they will get their own Netflix subscriptions, right?

 Well, at least not that fast.
 They will continue to use their parents forever, until one day, in the slight chance that their parents should cancel theirs, or a tragedy happens, they would buy their own subscription.